Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Weapon Proficiency**

-    You gain Martial Weapon Proficiency.
+    You gain Martial Weapon Proficiency(1).
+    { .annotate }

+    1. :material-lightbulb-on: **Martial Weapon Proficiency.** Gives you proficiency on all Martial weapons.